 What does your academic pass include?
-Your academic pass provides you access to nytimes.com and New York Times smartphone apps that can be downloaded from nytimes.com/mobile or for free from your service's app store.
-(It does not include the New York Times tablet apps, but you can access the tablet-friendly nytimes.com using your tablet's browser.
-It also does not include e-reader editions, Premium Crosswords, or New York Times Crosswords apps.)
+As of January 2016, your free pass now entitles you to all three versions – website, smartphone app, and tablet app!
+Smartphone and tablet apps can be downloaded from nytimes.com/mobile or for free from your service's app store, but see below for special instructions if you already have a pass and want to download the tablet app.
+It does not include e-reader editions, Premium Crosswords, or New York Times Crosswords apps.

 Canceling an existing subscription: If you already have an annual subscription to the New York Times with your John Jay email address, you can cancel it and receive a refund.
 Note that you may not want to cancel a personal subscription if it includes features not included with the Academic Pass (e.g., print edition delivery or tablet app).
 If you wish to continue your own access (for example, If you get the print edition with online access), but also want to use the John Jay version, we suggest you change your original subscription to a personal email address.